 In the year 1800, in a revolutionary move away from corporal punishment in the workplace, Robert Owen introduced the ‘Silent Monitor’, a wooden block with a different color on each of its four sides that could indicate employee behavior on a scale from bad to excellent.

-The field of performance management continues to evolve by degrees since, far from the miserable work conditions of the industrial revolution, but not yet attaining an enlightened age of business.
+The field of performance and employee experience management continues to evolve by degrees since, far from the miserable work conditions of the industrial revolution, but not yet attaining an enlightened age of business.

 The focus on employee well-being and employee experience (EX) is still relatively new.
 Companies are recognizing that measuring and improving EX can increase productivity, improve retention, keep employees engaged, and negate burnout.

-And today’s tools and metrics help make this happen!
+And today’s tools and metrics, coupled with an effective employee experience strategy, help make this happen!

 Tracking EX: Why KPIs are important